Aryan13AKS/Media-Player/README.md

 # Media-Player
-Node-based media player client which can run local media files of various filetypes , or stream video/audio from various filetypes like Youtube,Spotify,etc.
+Electron media player client which can run local media files of various filetypes , or stream video/audio from various filetypes like Youtube,Spotify,etc.